yojc/BillyMays_0.16.12/README.md

 bot_owners = [""]
 ```

 Please fill in the empty fields accordingly.
-You can do it!
+You can do it! (the bot should be able to start with just `billy_key` filled in)

 ## Command line parameters